 "Self-control is strength; right thought is mastery, and calmness is power.

-Peter Drucker, the famed management consultant, and author took the month of August each year to review his life and profession.
+Peter Drucker, the famed management consultant and author reviewed his life and profession in August each year.
 Why not December?
-Most likely he found the end of the year to be too busy and too late.
+Most likely, he found the end of the year to be too busy and too late.
 A crowded holiday season doesn't lend itself to contemplation.

-So consider making the dog days of summer (in my hemisphere) a time for intentional reflection and renewal as we look at managing oneself--first.
+So consider making the dog days of summer (in my hemisphere) a time for intentional reflection and renewal as we look at managing ourselves--first.

 Crises are revealing

 Looking back over the past 18 months, what have you learned about yourself?
 What have the different types of crises, social and economic, revealed about you?
 And how are you transitioning from crisis mode to focusing on the future?

 Perhaps now is the moment to look deeper into your life and habits to see what should stay the same, be strengthened, or be removed.